 Interested in asking us your questions in a 1-on-1 information session?
 Please email us at [email protected] and we will set something up that works for your schedule!

 Please read more about our program and the updates we have made!

-Starting Fall 2020, GW SEAS will be offering admitted masters degree students the ability to start their MS degree program online through the Flex-Start program.
+GW SEAS offers admitted masters degree students the ability to start their MS degree program online through the Flex-Start program.

 The Flex-Start program is ideal for admitted students who may be impacted by travel restrictions or visa delays.
-Students who participate in the Flex-Start program will have the ability to take two or three courses online during the fall semester and then continue their studies in-person in Washington, DC starting the Spring 2021 semester (assuming they complete their fall courses in good academic standing and receive a valid F-1 visa prior to the start of the spring semester).
+Students who participate in the Flex-Start program will have the ability to take two or three courses online during their first semester and then continue their studies in-person in Washington, DC starting the following semester (assuming they complete their courses in good academic standing and receive a valid F-1 visa prior to the start of the semester).